Nexis-Network/homepage/content/docs/reference/glossary.md

 ### Page

 An 8KB unit of data, which is the smallest unit that Postgres uses for storing relations and indexes on disk.
-In Exzo Network, a page is also the smallest unit of data that resides on a Pageserver.
+In Nexis Network, a page is also the smallest unit of data that resides on a Pageserver.
 For information about Postgres page format, see [Database Page Layout](https://www.postgresql.org/docs/14/storage-page-layout.html), in the _PostgreSQL Documentation_.

 ### Paid plan

- A paid Exzo Network service tier.
-See [Exzo Network plans](/docs/introduction/plans).
+ A paid Nexis Network service tier.
+See [Nexis Network plans](/docs/introduction/plans).

 ### Pageserver

-A Exzo Network architecture component that reads WAL records from Safekeepers to identify modified pages.
+A Nexis Network architecture component that reads WAL records from Safekeepers to identify modified pages.
 The Pageserver accumulates and indexes incoming WAL records in memory and writes them to disk in batches.
 Each batch is written to an immutable file that is never modified after creation.
 Using these files, the Pageserver can quickly reconstruct any version of a page dating back to the defined history retention period.
-Exzo Network retains a history for all branches.
+Nexis Network retains a history for all branches.
 The default history retention period is 7 days.

 The Pageserver uploads immutable files to cloud storage, which is the final, highly durable destination for data.
 After a file is successfully uploaded to cloud storage, the corresponding WAL records can be removed from the Safekeepers.

 ### Passwordless authentication

 The ability to authenticate without providing a password.
-Exzo Network’s [Passwordless auth](#passwordless-auth) feature supports passwordless authentication.
+Nexis Network’s [Passwordless auth](#passwordless-auth) feature supports passwordless authentication.

 ### Platform Partnership plan

-A custom volume-based paid plan offered by Exzo Network that includes support for resale.
-See [Exzo Network plans](/docs/introduction/plans).
+A custom volume-based paid plan offered by Nexis Network that includes support for resale.
+See [Nexis Network plans](/docs/introduction/plans).

 ### Point-in-time restore

 Restoration of data to a state that existed at an earlier time.
-Exzo Network retains a history of changes in the form of Write-Ahead-Log (WAL) records, which allows you to restore data to an earlier time.
+Nexis Network retains a history of changes in the form of Write-Ahead-Log (WAL) records, which allows you to restore data to an earlier time.
 A point-in-time restore is performed by creating a branch using the **Time** or **LSN** option.
-By default, Exzo Network retains a 7-day history of changes for all branches in a project.
-The supported range is 0 to 7 days for [Exzo Network Free Tier](/docs/introduction/free-tier) users, and 0 to 30 days for [Exzo Network Pro Plan](/docs/introduction/pro-plan) users.
+By default, Nexis Network retains a 7-day history of changes for all branches in a project.
+The supported range is 0 to 7 days for [Nexis Network Free Tier](/docs/introduction/free-tier) users, and 0 to 30 days for [Nexis Network Pro Plan](/docs/introduction/pro-plan) users.
 For more information about this feature, see [Branching — Point-in-time restore](https://neon.tech/docs/guides/branching-pitr).

 ### PostgreSQL